withastro/contribute.docs.astro.build/src/content/docs/guides/new-feature-docs.md

 Ultimately, our goal is to document **how to build with Astro** and not **how Astro is built**.

+Additionally, you do not need to document all possible usages of your feature.
+You may include a common advanced case, but you should not document usage that is unsupported or "off the happy path."
+You are not required to demonstrate all things possible, and in fact too many options can overwhelm someone trying to learn how to use your feature.

+"You can do this, but I wouldn't recommend it..." is **not** something for docs!
+Don't lead your reader down a dangerous path.
+They are free to explore themselves, and seek support for advanced or atypical use cases.

 ## Where do we document X?